 - 1 large avocado, diced (optional, if you’re serving the burritos right away)

 - To prepare the eggs: Crack the eggs into a medium bowl and whisk them with a fork until the mixture is pale yellow.
-Stir in the beans and season the salt and hot sauce.
+Stir in the beans and season with the salt and hot sauce.

 - To cook the eggs: Melt the butter in a medium-sized skillet (either well-seasoned cast iron or nonstick) over medium heat.
 Pour in the egg mixture and cook, stirring often, until the eggs are just set, about 2 to 4 minutes.
 Stir in the cheese and transfer the mixture to a bowl.
 Then stir in the cilantro and green onion (if you’re serving the burritos right away, reserve a small amount of each for garnish).